sthawtin/contactsApp/README.md

 ```

 In the app.js file replace 'YOUR_URL' with the location and details of your running MongoDB instance:
-Note: the resulting address will be set as 'mongodb://YOUR_URL/cadb'
+The resulting address will be set as 'mongodb://YOUR_URL/cadb'

 ```bash
 const MONGO = 'YOUR_URL'